 6.5 Meetings.
 The Faculty Council must meet at least once each regular academic term.
 Additional meetings may be called as necessary by the Dean, the Chair, or any three members of the Council.
 Attendance at meetings will be governed by the provisions of SF Divisional Bylaw 31.

 6.5.1 Quorum.
-When acting on Academic Senate business, five Faculty Council members from the Ladder Rank, In Residence and Clinical X series constitute a quorum.
+When acting on Academic Senate business, five Faculty Council members from the Ladder Rank, In Residence or Clinical X series constitute a quorum.
 When the Faculty Council addresses all other business, five elected members, from any series, constitute a quorum.

-6.6 Duties and Powers
+6.6 Duties and Powers.

 6.6.2 Reporting.
 The Faculty Council will report to the Faculty all germane actions and policy decisions at least twice each academic year.